Frequently Asked Questions

 Biospecimen Ownership

-The AgingResearchBiobank does not address its biospecimen holdings in terms of "ownership", It is more a matter of control of the biospecimens.
-The National Institute on Aging (NIA) is the custodian of biospecimens from deposited studies.
-The NIA Official responsible for the biorepository is Rosaly Correa-de-Araujo, MD, MSc, PhD who serves as the Program Officer/Contracting Officer Representative (COR) for the AgingResearchBiobank.
-The Repository and the Biobank Scientific Review Committee (BSRC) assume responsibility for distributing the biospecimens in accordance with applicable NIH policies and procedures.
+The AgingResearchBiobank does not address its resources holdings in terms of "ownership".
+The National Institute on Aging (NIA) is the custodian of biospecimens and data (including images) from deposited studies.
+The NIA Official responsible for the AgingResearchBiobank is Rosaly Correa-de-Araujo, MD, MSc, PhD, FAC COR Level III who serves as its Program Officer/Contracting Officer Representative (COR).
+The Biobank and its scientific review committees assume responsibility for distributing resources to qualified investigators/institutions in accordance with applicable policies and procedures.